khushaljethava/khushaljethava.github.io/_posts/2026-04-05-Building-Recommendation-Systems-with-Python.md

 ```

 Item-based CF is generally preferred over user-based in practice.
 Item similarities are more stable than user similarities since items do not change, but user preferences do.

+A lesson I learned working with recommendation at scale is that precomputing item similarities offline and serving them from a cache dramatically reduces latency.
+In one project, moving similarity computation from request-time to a nightly batch job dropped our p95 response time from 800ms to under 50ms, which made the difference between a usable feature and an abandoned one.

 ## Content-Based Filtering